szojka/persistence-occurrence-public/README.md

 ## Stats & figures - dispersal effects.R

-Used to create Figure 4, Table S6, and associated multinomial model.
+Used to create Figure 4, Table S7, and associated multinomial model.

 ## Stats & figures - spp occurrence patterns.R

-Used to create Figure 1 and associated binomial occurrence models for each species.
+Used to create Figure 2 and associated binomial occurrence models for each species.

 ## Stats & figures - spp seed production.R

-Used to create Figures 1, S2, Tables S1, S3 and associated species specific seed production, population growth, and zero-inflation models.
+Used to create Figures 2, S6, Tables S2, S4 and associated species specific seed production, population growth, and zero-inflation models.

 ## Stats & figures - pseudo sinks method 1.R

-Used to create Figure S6, looking at how abundance categories for each species predict seed production, as evidence for or against density dependence.
+Used to create Figure S7, looking at how abundance categories for each species predict seed production, as evidence for or against density dependence.

 ## Stats & figures - pseudo sinks method 2.R

-Used to create Figure S7, looking at how abundance categories for each species predict the proportion of sinks, potentially showing evidence for or against pseudo-sinks.
+Used to create Figure S8, looking at how abundance categories for each species predict the proportion of sinks, potentially showing evidence for or against pseudo-sinks.

 # DESCRIPTION OF DATA FILES: